 The practice of science and its fruits have dominated the lives of human beings for centuries.
 But what is science?
 How does it differ, if at all, from common sense, or religion, or philosophy?
 One hears that scientists follow the “scientific method,” but what is that?
 It is said to be based on observation, but what is it to observe something?
 And how can our observations justify claims about what we do not, or even cannot, observe?
 The claims of science are often said to describe “laws of nature,” but what are such laws?
 These claims are said to form “theories,” but what is a theory?
 And if science issues in theories, what is their point, that is, what is the goal of science?
 To predict?
 To explain?
 What is it to explain something, anyway?
 And do all sciences explain in the same way; for instance, does physics explain in the way that psychology does?
 Science is often treated as the paragon of rationality and objectivity.
 But what is it to be rational or objective?
 To what degree does, or can, science really approach such ideals?
 Are there any values explicit or implicit in the practice of science?
 If so, do they threaten science’s alleged objectivity, and do they conflict with other values one might hold?

 Requisite: One course in Philosophy or consent of the instructor.
 Limited to 25 students.
 Fall semester.
-Professor A. George.2015-16: Not offered
+Professor A. George.2021-22: Not offered

 Are we free?
 Do we possess the freedom necessary for moral responsibility?
 What form of freedom is necessary for moral responsibility?
 Is this freedom compatible with causal determinism?
 To be morally responsible for an action, must its agent have been able to act otherwise?
 Must she have chosen her own character?
 What is it to be morally responsible for an action?
 These are the main questions we shall address in this course.
 To address them, we shall read works by Hume, Reid, Chisholm, Ayer, Strawson, Frankfurt, Nagel, and others.

 Requisite: One course in Philosophy.
 Limited to 25 students.
 Spring semester.
-Visiting Professor Boxer.2015-16: Not offered
+Visiting Professor Boxer.2021-22: Offered in Fall 2021

 Gottlob Frege, Bertrand Russell, and Ludwig Wittgenstein are towering figures in the history of analytic philosophy.
 We shall examine their work, paying special attention to the following themes and their interconnections: language and the nature of meaning, the limits of sense and rationality, and the search for a philosophical method.